 This is also the view adopted by many missionaries of the Ismāʿīlī Tariqa Board.
 Here in all these verses of the Qurʾān referred to by Mr. Shawkat Ali Dharshi viz.
 40:55; 3:41; 33:42 & 30:17 contain the word sabih which stands for ṣalāt, also the original word ṣalāt (plural ṣalawāt) stands for the five daily prayers in the Qurʾān.

 Herein the author in his book claims that there is no mention of the five times prayer in the Qurʾān.
 He claims that these prayers are three only viz. in Islamic terms fajr, maġrib and ʿišāʾ, though Ismāʿīlīs do not call them by the names of ṣalāt al-faǧr, ṣalāt al-maġrib and ṣalāt al-ʿišāʾ and instead name them as subuh ji duʿāʾ, sanji ji duʿāʾ, and somni ji duʿāʾ.

 2. Evidence of Five Prayers in the Qur’ān

-A summary of the Qur’ānic evidence of the five daily prayers, supplemented with references from both Sunni and Shiah collection of hadith, is below:
+A summary of the Qur’ānic evidence of the five daily prayers, supplemented with references from both Sunni and Shia collection of hadith, is below:

 Moving forward with providing additional references, I would first like to quote Abu Inshaa Qari Khalil al-Rahman from his book “Ṣalāt un-Nabi Kay Haseen Manazir”, meaning Beautiful Scenes of the Prayers of the Prophet (pbuh) on page 178 he writes under the heading: “Mention of Five Times Ṣalāt in the Qur’ān”: